wsick/minerva/docs/pipeline.md

         * Write-only
         * For layout pipes, the `Updater` expects a certain set of outputs to be set upon pipeline completion
         * Can also be used to report layout errors
-* A tapin may receive extra input parameters.
-Example: RenderPipe has `ctx` and `region` that are used for render pass context.